How to stay focused working from home

 5. Remember that you don’t have to be perfectly focused all the time.
 When you’re working at home, or studying, it can feel like you have to always be laser focused.
 Afterall, you’re able to do your job and study from home—you should be much more productive than normal, right?
 But thinking that you have to be perfect and productive 100% of the time can be its own kind of distraction that can lead to some anxiety.
 It’s important to remember you’re human and you need breaks.
 You’re not always going to perfectly focus and that’s okay!
 Taking a day off to refresh isn’t being lazy—it’s focusing on your mental and physical well-being.
 Don’t be ashamed to say you need time away!
 After a day off, you’ll come back even more productive than before.

 Penn Foster students are experts on balancing work, studies, and family time.
-If you’re struggling to focus on your tasks, aren’t sure what the best study method is, or just want to connect with others who are going through the same thing, the Penn Foster Student Community is your best resource.
-You can connect with students and alumni, get tips and tricks for work/life balance, and more.
+If you’re struggling to focus on your tasks, aren’t sure what the best study method is, or just want to connect with others who are going through the same thing, follow our Facebook page.
+We post tips from students, advice from instructors, and share shout outs when students achieve their goals to keep you motivated!

 Popular Posts